Dressers and Dyers

 AGREED STATEMENT OF PRINCIPLES

-Certification programs must be chemical-specific and comprehensive.
+Certification programmes must be chemical-specific and comprehensive.

 The verification system must be credible and impartial.